-Leonard, a Federalist, was the representative for Massachusetts's 7th congressional district from 1795 to 1797.
+Leonard was the representative for Massachusetts’s 7th congressional district and was a Federalist.
+He served from 1795 to 1797.

 From May 1789 to Mar 1797, Leonard missed 87 of 233 roll call votes, which is 37.3%.
 This is much worse than the median of 15.7% among the lifetime records of representatives serving in Mar 1797.
 The chart below reports missed votes over time.

 |Dec 1796-Mar 1797||40||23||57.5%||93rd|